-When dogs arrive after travel we see a varying array of reactions, many are full of life and energy, relishing their new environment, and desperate to explore the new home and surroundings.
-Unfortunately it is hard to predict how your dog will cope with the transport and arrival, and some dogs take longer to adjust, as they may have been through often a traumatic journey and exposed to many stressful experiences.
+When dogs arrive after travel we see a varying array of reactions.
+Many are full of life and energy, relishing their new environment and desperate to explore the new home and surroundings.
+Unfortunately, it is hard to predict how your dog will cope with the transport and arrival, and some dogs take longer to adjust as they may have been through a traumatic journey and been previously exposed to many stressful experiences.

-You can let sociable, relaxed dogs meet visitors without any choreography; this may not be the case with an anxious dog.
-They might feel more at ease if you carefully teach him that the doorbell is a cue to lie on his bed, or go to crate, and stay there instead of trying to make doggy small talk, with people he may be fearful of.
+You can let sociable, relaxed dogs meet visitors without any concern but this may not be the case with an anxious dog.
+They might feel more at ease if you carefully teach them that the doorbell is a cue to lie on their bed or go to their crate and stay there, instead of trying to make doggy small talk with people he may be fearful of.

-Dogs with anxious dispositions like to know how to do it right and don’t like anomalies, always provide consistent clear boundaries expressed in a calm way, this will help confidence develop.
+Dogs with anxious dispositions like to know how to do it right and don’t like anomalies, so always provide consistent clear boundaries expressed in a calm way to help confidence develop.

 If there are existing dogs in the home, the first 48 hours is not the time to insist that they are all settled and sleeping together like lifetime buddies.
-Depending on the mix of dogs, it may take months before everything is settled and, creating a balanced dog group, can be a complex process that may need the assistance of people experienced in the job who will be able to spot potential problems early on, we advise inviting in a trainer/behaviourist if you are having problems with integration.
+Depending on the mix of dogs, it may take months before everything is settled.
+Creating a balanced dog group can be a complex process that may need the assistance of people experienced in the job, who will be able to spot potential problems early on.
+We advise inviting in a trainer/behaviourist if you are having problems with integration.